jbostoen/itop-jb-report-generator/docs/reports/creating_reports.md

 * For basic reports (HTML or PDF), add a file structure: templates/ClassName/details-or-list/filename.ext
   * Example: templates/UserRequest/details/ticket.html

-* Create a PHP file which is loaded through the extension: extend the abstract class ```AbstractReportUIElement``` which implements the interface ```iReportUIElement```.
+* Create a PHP file which is loaded through the extension: extend the abstract class ```Base``` or one of its child classes.
   * Set a condition which determines when the report button should be shown (for which classes, for which view, ...).

-Basic example:
+Below you'll find a basic example to add a "Show PDF" button.

+For a "Show report" button that shows a HTML report, use `extends Base` instead of `extends BasePDF`.

 ```
 <?php

-// Use the same namespace as the report generator
-namespace JeffreyBostoenExtensions\ReportGenerator;
+namespace JeffreyBostoenExtensions\Reporting\UI;

 // iTop internals
-use \DBObjectSet;
+use DBObjectSet;
-use \Dict;
+use Dict;

 /**
- * Class ReportUIElement_UserRequest_Details.
+ * Class UserRequestDetails.
 Enables a "Show PDF" button in iTop's GUI.
  */
-abstract class ReportUIElement_UserRequest_Details extends AbstractReportUIElement {
+abstract class UserRequestDetails extends BaseShowPDF {

 	/**
-	 * Title of the menu item or button
-	 *
-	 * @param \DBObjectSet $oSet_Objects DBObjectSet of iTop objects which are being processed
-	 * @param \String $sView View: 'details' or 'list'
-	 *
-	 * @return \String
-	 *
-	 * @details Hint: you can use Dict::S('...')
-	 *
+	 *@inheritDoc
 	 */
-	public static function GetTitle(DBObjectSet $oSet_Objects, $sView) {

-		return Dict::S('UI:Report:ShowPDF');

-	}

-	/**
-	 * URL Parameters.
-Often 'template' or additional parameters for extended iReportProcessor implementations.
-	 *
-	 * @param \DBObjectSet $oSet_Objects DBObjectSet of iTop objects which are being processed
-	 * @param \String $sView View: 'details' or 'list'
-	 *
-	 * @return \Array
-	 */
-	public static function GetURLParameters(DBObjectSet $oSet_Objects, $sView) {
+	public static function GetSpecificURLParameters(DBObjectSet $oSet_Objects, $sView) : array {

 		return [
 			// The name of the template.
 			// The modern implementation expects a full relative path (compared to your new iTop extension's directory).
 			'template' => 'reports/UserRequest/details_ticket.html',
-			// This extension comes with some built-in "actions".
-			// They include:
-			// - '' (empty string) : Simply render a HTML template.
-			// - 'show_pdf' : Creates a PDF, displays it in the browser (unless the default action in the browser is to download PDFs instead of showing them).
-			// - 'download_pdf' : Creates a PDF, downloads it in the browser.
-			// - 'attach_pdf' : Creates a PDF, adds it as an attachment to the iTop object.
-			// Providing an empty string instead, just renders a simple HTML report.
-			'action' => 'show_pdf',
-			// The reportdir should point to the name of your iTop extension in which you define the report.
-			'reportdir' => 'jb-report-generator'
 		];

 	}

 	/**
-	 * Whether or not this UI element is applicable
-	 *
-	 * @param \DBObjectSet $oSet_Objects DBObjectSet of iTop objects which are being processed
-	 * @param \String $sView View: 'details' or 'list'
-	 *
-	 * @return \Boolean
-	 *
+	 * @inheritDoc
 	 */
-	public static function IsApplicable(DBObjectSet $oSet_Objects, $sView) {
+	public static function IsApplicable() : bool {

 		return ($sView == 'details' && $oSet_Objects->GetClass() == 'UserRequest');